lananhdo19/Encoder-Decoder/README.md

-# Huffman Tree Encoder Animated
+# Huffman Tree Encoder and Decoder

-Aims to animate the building of a huffman tree for educational purposes
+Compresses files with terminal options to display the frequency keys and other features.

+This project was last used in conjunction with Travis CI.

+# To Run